rdowinton/doc.scrapinghub.com/portia.rst

     Annotating the page

-You will now be able to highlight and click elements on the web page that you wish to extract.
-When you click an item, a context menu appears allowing you to map an element's attribute or content to a particular field.
-The field drop down allows you to select the item field you're mapping to.
-Should you want to add a new item field, you can use ``-create new-`` to create a new field to save you having to go into the item editor.
-You'll also notice in the field drop down that there is a ``-just required-`` option.
-If this option is selected, the element will need to exist on the page in order for an item to be extracted.
-It's important to note that the content within the element can vary, and only the existence of the element will be taken into account.
+You will now be able to define annotations by highlighting or clicking elements on the page.
+When annotating, a context menu will appear allowing you to map an element's attribute or content to a particular item field.
+Should you want to add a new item field without having to go into the item editor, you can use the ``-create new-`` option in the field drop down to create a new field.
+If you want to mark an element as having to exist on the page without storing its data, you can select ``-just required-`` instead of a field.
+It's important to note when using ``-just required-``, only the existence of the element will be checked rather than its content.

 .. figure:: _static/portia-item-editor.png
     :height: 1168